 The above capital assets do not include the facility known as Big Splash Waterpark (Big Splash), which operates under a long-term ground sublease for which the Authority receives rentals based on percentages of revenues subject to certain minimums.
-During the year ended December 31, 2009, the Authority recorded \$134,589 of rental income from Big Splash.
+During the years ended December 31, 2010 and 2009, the Authority recorded \$138,453 and \$134,589, respectively, of rental income from Big Splash.

-The Authority also has a percentage rental contract, extending to 2010, with a midway operator to provide and operate amusements during the annual State Fair.
-During the year ended December 31, 2009, the Authority received \$960,932 of rental income under this contract.
+The Authority also has a percentage rental contract, extending to 2015, with a midway operator to provide and operate amusements during the annual State Fair.
+During the years ended December 31, 2010 and 2009, the Authority received \$1,132,474 and \$960,932, respectively, of rental income under this contract.

-The Authority subleases certain property known as the Tulsa County Stadium.
-The terms of the amended sublease require annual rental payments of \$18,000 plus a percentage of concession revenue through December 2009.
-Under the terms of the amended sublease agreement, the sublessee may recover qualifying expenditures for improvements to the stadium facilities from concession revenues, otherwise payable to the Authority through December 31, 2009, up until the time that the Authority contributes \$450,000 for capital improvements.
-The sublease terminated December 31, 2009 and was not renewed.

-The sublessee of the Tulsa County Stadium has paid for improvements relating to the expansion and renovation of the stadium facilities and donated the improvements to the Authority.
-At December 31, 2009, improvements totaling \$5,721,035 had been donated and are included in property and equipment.
-The resulting credits for the donated improvements have been deferred and are being amortized to income over the lease period.
-At December 31, 2009, \$13,091 of such deferred credits remains to be amortized.
+During 2009, the Authority subleased certain property known as the Tulsa County Stadium.
+The terms of the amended sublease required annual rental payments of \$18,000 plus a percentage of concession revenue.
+Under the terms of the amended sublease agreement, the sublessee could recover qualifying expenditures for improvements to the stadium facilities from concession revenues, otherwise payable to the Authority through December 31, 2009, up until the time that the Authority contributed \$450,000 for capital improvements.
+The sublease terminated December 31, 2009, and was not renewed.
+The sublessee paid for improvements relating to the expansion and renovation of the stadium facilities and donated the improvements to the Authority.
+At December 31, 2010 and 2009, improvements totaling \$5,721,035 had been donated and are included in property and equipment.
+The resulting credits for the donated improvements have been deferred and were amortized to income over the lease period.